As prophetic people, we are wired for a close relationship with God. This is the place where we become acquainted with Him, His ways, and His voice.

-- We surrender our wills in order to receive His guidance.
+- We surrender our will in order to receive His guidance

-- We give Him our bodies to express the love of the Father and grace of Jesus through us.
+- And we give Him our bodies to express the love of the Father and the grace of Jesus through us

 Is the Holy Spirit putting His finger on something, that you need to yield to Him at this time?